• Cawsey House-3200x690

 Any building conservation project can raise complex questions, and the need for our buildings – however esoteric – to work as houses can require more active intervention that were they simply to be museum specimens.
 Our judgments are always thoughtfully made and while we respect alterations and additions that are part of the building’s character, we do not do so slavishly.
 If later, inferior work obscures something finer, or if decay or degradation has gone beyond even our commitment to repair, we may seek to reverse or even remove later alterations or additions.

-Of his time at Berriedale, Stuart remarks: ‘it was a fantastic location to work in.
+Of his time at Berriedale, Stuart remarked: ‘it was a fantastic location to work in.
 I had to walk along the beach to work and would think, “Whatever today throws at me, it’s worth it.”
 When I was not working, I would be taking photographs or kayaking straight off the beach.
 Along the Caithness coastline there are enormous sea caves populated with dolphins, seals and occasional sea otters.’

 ‘One of the things I enjoy is that I am constantly problem-solving.
 The job is so varied that there is always something new to learn.
 At Berriedale I designed and built a barge to carry the materials across the river to the site and felt a tremendous sense of achievement when it worked!'